AngelaMadjar/cookie-jar-masters/README.md

 Cookie Jar Masters is a file-ingestion benchmark project built around a real digital-marketing use case.
 It tests how a tracker-processing service behaves under controlled burst load as workload shape and file size change.

-## Project Context (Business + Research)
+## Project Context

 This project is inspired by a GDPR transparency workflow.
 In practice, CMP scan files contain trackers detected on websites, and those trackers must be enriched with metadata so website users can review what data is collected.

-In the original business process, monthly tracker scans arrive per domain.
+In the original business process, monthly tracker scans are delivered per domain: 80 domains produce 80 scan files (CSV) each month.
 The ingestion service cross-references scan records against preseeded tracker data:
-- if a tracker already exists, existing metadata is reused,
+- if a tracker already exists, existing metadata is reused
-- if a tracker is new, it is inserted and can later be manually completed in a UI workflow.
+- if a tracker is new, it is inserted and metadata can later be manually completed in a UI workflow.

-This class project narrows scope to one technical slice: **ingesting and cross-referencing tracker scan files for performance/scalability benchmarking**.
+This class project narrows scope to one technical slice: **ingesting and cross-referencing tracker scan files for performance and scalability benchmarking**.

 All client-identifying names in files were anonymized.
 Any original client token is replaced by `CLIENT_X`.